 Giulia, ITALY: “This working experience at school challenged myself.
 It evaluated my skills in order to make them better and enrich my resume.
 I recommend Russian Language Academy Durbe to those who want to have a working experience abroad”.

-Usual requirements to start Internship/Volunteer program
+Requirements to start an Internship/Volunteer program

 Minimum age: 18, however, some host organizations do require a higher age